thammegowda/572-hw1/deduplication/README.md

 ##Install

-This program relies on three modules.
+This program relies on some external modules.
 Simply install them using pip.

 	pip install tika
 	pip install simhash